Injury Attorneys | Restoring LivesTM

-Recently, Indiana State Police Officers paid particular attention to drivers who were driving in a fashion that suggested distracted driving was to blame.
-Behaviors such as swerving, going too fast or slow, not using turn signals, stopping abruptly.
-All of these behaviors suggest the driver is distracted.
+Recently, Indiana state police officers paid particular attention to drivers who were driving in a fashion that suggested distracted driving was to blame.
+Behaviors such as swerving, going too fast or slow, not using turn signals, or stopping abruptly—all of these behaviors suggest the driver is distracted.

 The reason for this crackdown on distracted driving is because the Indiana Department of Public Safety has declared 25% of all car accidents in Indiana are caused by distracted driving.
 Just last year alone there were 60 fatalities directly caused by distracted driving.
 One Indiana Public Safety officer went on record to say drivers need to concentrate only on driving.
 The idea of multi-tasking has no place behind the wheel of a moving vehicle.